How do I Know if I Need an Orthodontic?

-- Palatal expander — a device used to widen the arch of the upper jaw.
+- Palatal expander — As per Orthodontic near 77023 a device used to widen the arch of the upper jaw.
 It is a plastic plate that fits over the roof of the mouth.
 Outward pressure applied to the plate by screws force the joints in the bones of the palate to open lengthwise, widening the palatal area.

 - Removable retainers— worn on the roof of the mouth, these devices prevent shifting of the teeth to their previous position.
 They can also be modified and used to prevent thumb sucking.

-- Headgear — with this device, a strap is placed around the back of the head and attached to a metal wire in front, or face bow.
+- Headgear — According to Orthodontic near 77023 this is an device with this device, a strap is placed around the back of the head and attached to a metal wire in front, or face bow.
 Headgear slows the growth of the upper jaw, and holds the back teeth where they are while the front teeth are pulled back.

 Children between the ages of 7 and 14 are typical candidates for braces because their facial structures are still developing.
 Adult braces usually entail additional procedures because their faces have already fully developed.